 Module E introduces microbiology and laboratory procedures commonly performed in a physician's office or medical clinic.
-Students learn specimen identification, collection, handling and transportation procedures and practice venipuncture and routine diagnostic hematology.
+Students learn specimen identification, collection, handling and transportation procedures, and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
-Students gain working knowledge of radiology and nuclear medicine, in addition to various radiological examinations and patient preparation for these exams.
-Anatomy and physiology of the urinary system and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems, is presented.
+Students gain knowledge in radiology and nuclear medicine and become familiar with various radiological examinations and the patient preparation for these exams.
+Anatomy and physiology of the urinary system, and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems.
 Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
-Students learn essential medical terminology related to the body systems and topics introduced in the module.
-Students learn the skills involved in organizing and writing a paper.
-Students transcribe miscellaneous medical reports, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
-Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Prerequisite: MAINTRO
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None